Sales and operations planning: Output of S&OP

 The main output from S&OP is the integration of the plans of Marketing, Sales, Operations and Finance.
-The integration of plans is allowed by the cross- functional integration fostered by S&OP.
-The integration is different from coordination: in fact, it takes in consideration the target while the coordination takes it for granted.
-To achieve the integration the main precursors are: informational quality (it's important that the information for the decisions is appropriate in terms of content and in the form), procedural quality (the rules at stake are clear for all the departments involved), alignment quality (the synchronization of the goals and the actions which gives to the company a best image to the eye of the customers, suppliers, stakeholder), constructive engagement (the participants are proactive in the process and defend their interests.
-A high level of constructive engagement leads to greater level of S&OP effectiveness).
+The integration of plans is allowed by the cross-functional integration fostered by S&OP.
+The integration is different from coordination: in fact, it takes into consideration the target, while the coordination takes it for granted.
+To achieve the integration, the main precursors are informational quality (the information for the decisions are appropriate in terms of content and form), procedural quality (the rules at stake are clear for all the departments involved), alignment quality (the synchronization of goals and actions), and constructive engagement (the participants are proactive in the process and defend their interests.
+A high level of constructive engagement often leads to a greater level of S&OP effectiveness).

 Goals of S&OP

-The goals of S&OP could be classified in these categories: alignment and integration, operational improvement (improvement of the operational performance, improve forecast accuracy), results focused on a single perspective (for instance, improve supply chain performance, improve customer service), results based on trade off (for example, optimize customer service versus inventory), end results (such as gross profit, contribution margins).
+The goals of S&OP can be classified into these categories: alignment and integration, operational improvement (improvement of operational performance, improved forecast accuracy), results focused on a single perspective (for instance, improve supply chain performance, improve customer service), results based on trade-offs (for example, optimize customer service versus inventory) and end results (such as gross profit and contribution margins).
 Many authors, including Patrick Bower have written on how S&OP creates value in the supply chain.

 Implementation

-The implementation is driven by the means of maturity model of S&OP.
-There are different maturity models proposed in the literature in function of the type and number of dimensions (mechanisms) considered and the type and number stages of evolvement.
-The role of these models is three-fold: descriptive for the implementation, prescriptive (to understand which is the current state and which are the following stage to be reached), comparative (to benchmark the maturity stage of the company versus the competitors).
-A maturity model, suggested in the academic literature, is composed by five dimensions and five stages.
+The implementation is driven by the maturity model of S&OP.
+There are different maturity models proposed in the literature as a function of the type and number of dimensions (mechanisms) considered and the type and number of stages of evolvement.
+These models serve three purposes: descriptive for the implementation, prescriptive (to understand which is the current state and which are the following stages to be reached), and comparative (to benchmark the maturity stage of the company versus the competitors).

+One maturity model described in academic literature includes five dimensions and five stages.
 The five dimensions are related to: meetings and collaboration, organization, measurement, information technology and S&OP plan integration.
-The stages, along with these dimensions evolved, are: no S&OP process (stage 1), reactive (stage 2), standard (stage 3), advanced (stage 4), proactive (stage 5).
+The stages, along with these dimensions, evolved to be one S&OP process (stage 1), reactive (stage 2), standard (stage 3), advanced (stage 4) and proactive (stage 5).

-There is another maturity model which suggests four dimensions and six stages of evolution.
-The dimensions are: process effectiveness (in terms on how the right things are doing for S&OP), process efficiency (how the things are doing right with minimum effort), people and organization and information technology.
-The stages of evolution are: undeveloped (level zero), rudimentary (level one), reactive (level two), consistent (level three), integrated (level four), proactive (level five).
+Another maturity model suggests four dimensions and six stages of evolution.
+These dimensions are process effectiveness (in terms of how the right things are being done for S&OP), process efficiency (how things are being done right with minimum effort), people and organization, and information technology.
+The stages of evolution are undeveloped (level zero), rudimentary (level one), reactive (level two), consistent (level three), integrated (level four) and proactive (level five).